opensafely/documentation/docs/workflow.md

 the workflow for a single study can typically be broken down into the following steps:

 1.  **Create a git repository** from the template repository provided and clone it on your local machine.
+This repo will contain all the code relating to your project, and a history it's development over time.
 2.  **Write a Study Definition** that specifies what data you want to extract from the database:
     -   specify the patient population (dataset rows) and variables (dataset columns)
     -   specify the expected distributions of these variables for use in dummy data
     -   specify the codelists required by the study definition, hosted by codelists.opensafely.org, and import them to the repo.
-3.  **Generate the dummy data** on your local machine based on the Study Definition.
+3.  **Generate dummy data** based on the Study Definition, for writing and testing code.
 4.  **Develop analysis scripts** using the dummy data in R, Stata, or Python.
 This will include:
     -   importing and processing the dataset(s) created by the cohort extractor
     -   importing any other external files needed for analysis